 In 2018 he received a five-year Vici grant from the Netherlands Organization for Scientific Research (NWO), in 2010 a five-year NWO Vidi grant, in 2007 the Pierson medal (“Dutch Bates Clark”) from the Royal Dutch Economic Association, in 2003 a Lamfalussy scholarship from the European Central Bank, and in 2001 the Josseph de la Vega Prize from the Federation of European Exchanges.

-Albert is currently an Associate Editor at the Journal of Financial Economics, a Research Fellow at the Centre for Economic Policy Research (CEPR), and a member of the Capital Market Committee of the Netherlands Authority for the Financial Markets (AFM).
+Albert is currently an Associate Editor at the Journal of Financial Economics, a Research Fellow at the Centre for Economic Policy Research (CEPR), and a member of the Capital Market Committee of the Netherlands Authority for the Financial Markets (AFM), and Conference Chair EFA 2023 Amsterdam.
 He was a member of the European Finance Association (EFA) Executive Committee in 2014-2016, Group of Economic Advisors of the European Securities and Market Authority (ESMA) in 2011-2014, and a member of the academic council of the Autorité des Marchés Financiers (“French SEC”) since 2004-2016.